Preocts/eggviron/README.md

 accessing all loaded values.
 All keys and values are stored as strings with methods in Eggviron for converting to int, float, and bool as needed.

+Eggviron is designed to fail early and fail often.
+This allows for failures of environment setup to be caught quickly, removing assumption.

 Don't want to mutate the `os.environ`?
 Turn off mutation when using the `Eggviron` class.